Download the Book Guide

 - Are these instruction texts or information texts?
 What do you think?
 Can you refer to the book to support your opinion?

-- Why do you think the author and illustrator chose to set the text and diagrams out in this manner?
+- Why do you think the author/illustrator/editor/designer chose to set the text and diagrams out in this way?

 - Why do you think scary witches are popular characters in children’s books?